 On January 27, the day that is recognized as “International Holocaust Remembrance Day”, based on when Auschwitz-Birkenau was liberated in 1945, many of us were shocked at a cartoon published by Famous British Sunday Times cartoonist Gerald Scarfe, depicting Benyamin Netanyahu building the security fence with bricks interspersed with Palestinian bodies and using Palestinian blood as mortar.

 Of course, the fact that the cartoon was published on “International Holocaust Remembrance Day” was a pure coincidence or maybe a busy newsroom oversight, right?
 Well, I wish I could say that it is true but I am afraid that the day was purposely picked to hurt the Jewish people even more.
 The link between the cartoon’s accusations and medieval blood libels further used by Nazi Germany shouldn’t be missed.
-To deny that “International Holocaust Remembrance Day” was selected as the publish date is simply to insult our intelligence.

 But before I am accused of going on an anti-liberal-right-winged-bigoted witch-hunt, let me make a statement about Mr. MacFarlane.
 While I clearly believe that this was inappropriate, I cannot confirm that he is anti-Semitic.
 Yet, this was reminiscent of some caustic writings by Martin Luther about the Jews.
 We know from history how Luther’s writings were used to decimate my people, as the Nazis were proud to simply be “finishing up what Luther started”.
 Tread carefully Mr. MacFarlane, if you do not wish to be responsible for somebody “finishing up what you started”.